Sep 30, 2021

 Mobile Web Made Easier

-The smartphone-owning demographic has been constantly growing over the past decade, and that created a need for improved HTML standards.
+The smartphone-owning demographic has constantly been growing over the past decade, facilitating the need to improve HTML standards.

 The Canvas Element

-One of the most exciting features of HTML5 is the <canvas> element that allows you to draw various graphics components, such as boxes, circles, text, and images.
+One of the most exciting features of HTML5 is the <canvas> element for drawing various graphics components, such as boxes, circles, text, and images.

 <canvas id=”TestCanvas” width=”200″ height=”100″></canvas> var c = document.getElementById(“TestCanvas”); var context = c.getContext(“2d”); context.fillStyle = “#FF0000”; context.fillRect(0,0,140,75);